 The first tip on almost everything with kids is to make them comfortable.
 Same goes for travel.
-Any long distance flight that take more than 5 to 6 hours, is long distance flight for kids.
-As parents, your first step should be to ensure that the children are well prepared about spending as many hours on a plane, and to try and make the flight comfortable.
+Any long-distance flight that take more than 5 to 6 hours, is a long-distance flight for kids.
+As parents, your first step should be to ensure that the children are well prepared about spending as many hours on a plane and to try and make the flight comfortable.
 Start with clothes – cosy clothes that keep the kids warm in the generally cool on-board temperature, is a must.
 Carry an extra pair of socks.
 Although most airlines provide blankets, for younger kids, you can carry their favourite blanket to make the journey easy.

 - Carry favourite snacks

-Airplane food is fun for a lot of kids, but you never know with kids!
+Aeroplane food is fun for a lot of kids, but you never know with kids!
 I ensure that whenever I am on a long flight with my daughter, I pack some of her favourite snacks.
-From a little cup cake to a tiny box of carrot sticks (her favourite!) – or even candy and dried berries – I have tried it all!
+From a little cupcake to a tiny box of carrot sticks (her favourite!) – or even candy and dried berries – I have tried it all!
 Having their favourite food item can help cure those sudden hunger pangs and will also give you a happy child.